 1. Consider Botox

-You’ve probably heard of Botox (botulinum toxin) as a way to soften fine lines and wrinkles, but it’s also an FDA-approved treatment option for hyperhidrosis.
+You’ve probably heard of Botox (botulinum toxin) as a way to soften fine lines and wrinkles.
+However, it’s also an FDA-approved treatment option for hyperhidrosis.

 “Botox disables sweat glands by blocking the release of acetylcholine and shuts down the action of the sweat glands present at the injection site,” Dr. Green says.
 “It is a popular, effective, and non-invasive treatment for excessive sweating and should be performed by an experienced, board-certified dermatologist.”

-The downside is that you need to have Botox injections done consistently in order to maintain its benefits, says Dr. Bitar, who treats people with hyperhidrosis.
+The downside is that you need to have Botox injections done consistently in order to maintain its benefits, adds Dr. Bitar, who treats people with hyperhidrosis.

 “The injections are most successful when hyperhidrosis affects one area of the body, or focal hyperhidrosis.
 When using Botox to prevent sweating, your physician will make 10 to 15 small injections into the affected area, usually the underarms,” Dr. Bitar says.